-The SPC system support SMS alerts to be communicated from the panel to the engineer and selected users' mobile phones (SMS events) in addition to allowing users to control the SPC system remotely via SMS (SMS control).
+The SPC system support the communication of SMS alerts from the panel to the engineer and selected users' mobile phones (SMS events) in addition to allowing users to control the SPC system remotely via SMS (SMS control).
 These two features work hand in hand as it allows the user to respond to a SMS notification without the need to be physically at the premises.

 A maximum of 32 (SPC4xxx), 50 (SPC5xxx) or 100 (SPC6xxx) SMS IDs can be configured for each panel.
-An SMS-enabled modem and an appropriate system and user configuration are required to enable SMS communications.
+An SMS-enabled modern and an appropriate system and user configuration are required to enable SMS communications.

-Depending on the SMS AUTHENTICATION mode selected (see OPTIONS $[\rightarrow 112]$ menu), SMS user authentication can be configured to use various combinations of the user's PIN and Caller ID or SMS PIN and Caller PIN.
+Depending on the SMS AUTHENTICATION mode selected (see Options on page 113), SMS user authentication can be configured to use various combinations of the user's PIN and Caller ID or SMS PIN and Caller PIN.